-- If the candidate mentions a partner who would be seeking employment, the candidate can be informed that the university has a Dual Career Academic Partners Program.
-However, it is important set reasonable expectations and not to overpromise or guarantee employment for the partner.
+- If the candidate mentions a partner who would seek employment, you can inform the candidate can be informed that the University of Utah has a Dual Career Academic Partners Program.
+However, it is important to set reasonable expectations and not to overpromise or guarantee employment for the partner.

-- In seeking an academic and tenure home for a dual career partner, there must be a match with the needs and goals of the unit (i.e., there is no guarantee of employment).
+- When seeking an academic and tenure home for a dual career partner, there must be a match with the needs and goals of the unit (i.e., there is no guarantee of employment).
 Moreover, partners must demonstrate the level of excellence, or potential for excellence, that is expected of candidates identified through a regular search process.
 Wherever possible, the desired dual career hiring solution should be long-term and sustainable, allowing both members of the dual career partnership to have clear and well-defined career paths.

 - The proposed academic dean(s) and department(s) should first evaluate the individual’s credentials, abilities, and potential to assess the likelihood of success and match with the mission of the unit.

-If there is a potential fit and interest in the unit, and if an open/active search exists in the proposed college and department, it may be possible for the dual career partner to be recruited and hired through this mechanism.
+- If there is a potential fit and interest in the unit, and if an open/active search exists in the proposed college and department, it may be possible for the dual career partner to be recruited and hired through this mechanism.

 Process to Pursue a Tenure-Line Appointment

-Successful dual career tenure-line appointments are in the best interest of the institution and to both units.
+Successful dual career tenure-line appointments are in the best interest of the institution and of both units.
 They also contribute to the institutional value of supporting families.
 Given these institutional and unit benefits, to enable a dual career partner tenure-line appointment, the following funding model applies:

-- The SVPAA will provide 1/3 of the required funding for the salary of a candidate approved by the hiring department and college dean
+- The SVPAA will provide 1/3 of the required funding for the salary of a candidate approved by the hiring department and college dean.

-- The hiring unit will provide the second 1/3 of the required salary funding and is responsible for all future salary increases
+- The hiring unit will provide the second 1/3 of the required salary funding and is responsible for all future salary increases.

-- The requesting unit will provide the final 1/3 of the required salary funding
+- The requesting unit will provide the final 1/3 of the required salary funding.

-- Upon the resignation, termination, or retirement of an individual hired under this program, the funds allocated by the SVPAA to the unit and by the requesting unit to the hiring unit will revert to the initial funding units
+- Upon the resignation, termination, or retirement of an individual hired under this program, the funds allocated by the SVPAA to the unit and by the requesting unit to the hiring unit will revert to the initial funding units.

 Internal written documentation, in the form of the attached template, will ensure that financial commitments and appropriate planning occur.
 The attached Dual Career Partner Agreement Template must be completed, including signatures, and filed with the Office for Faculty.
 The agreement will be used to track accurate transfer of funds among the SVPAA and the other college or unit.